How Seasonal Businesses Can Stay Profitable Year-Round

 Part of the reason customers make purchase decisions during a particular season is due to targeted advertising.

 For example, television commercials around the holidays typically feature cheerful shoppers enjoying fantastic savings, or families at home baking cookies together.
-The advertising entices us to want to be part of the joy of finding the perfect gift or baking the perfect holiday cookies with our loved ones.
+The advertising entices us to want to be part of the joy of finding the perfect gift or baking scrumptious holiday cookies with our loved ones.

 These advertisements aren’t limited to television, either.
 Social media is an effective and inexpensive tool for marketing seasonal products.